Concrete Sealing

 • covered walkways

 Sealing concrete does incur an additional cost, but but it protects your larger investment in your property.
 The cost of sealing (or resealing) largely depends on the sealant used and the finish desired.
+Concrete Sealing options range from invisible clear coatings to urethane coatings which come in a range of colors and finishes.
+The type of concrete sealer also depends on what kind of protection you are seeking.
+Common types of concrete sealers include:

 Why shouldn’t I just seal/reseal my concrete by myself?

-There are two reasons.
-First, the best bang for your buck comes from high performance sealers that are best applied by professional because they require special tools and application techniques.
-Second, if you are adding a sealer to prevent or fix existing damage you should have someone evaluate the concrete to see if there isn’t a bigger problem.
+2. If you are adding a concrete sealer to prevent or fix existing damage you should have someone evaluate the concrete to see if there isn’t a bigger problem.

 Contact Us Today